gombru/gombru.github.io/_posts/2018-08-02-InstaBarcelona.markdown

 </div>

 The above figure shows how Ciutat Vella and Eixample are the most mentioned districts in the three languages.
 This makes sense since those districts concentrate the most representative and touristic Barcelona attractions, and people tend to post more on Instagram when they are traveling and to use the word Barcelona when they are uploading a Barcelona representative image.
-The % of images that this most touristic districts concentrate is much bigger for English than for local languages, specially forCiutat Vella, Barcelona’s old town, known as the most touristic district.
+The % of images that this most touristic districts concentrate is much bigger for English than for local languages, specially for Ciutat Vella, Barcelona’s old town, the most touristic district.

 <div class="imgcap">